-The English Department and the Writing Program are happy to announce five sponsored internships for the summer of 2013.
-Each 10-week, full-time internship carries a stipend of $3500.
-Students may apply for more than one internship, but should indicate their first choice and notice the locations and difference of emphasis between them.
+The English Department and the Writing Program are happy to announce six sponsored internships for the summer of 2019.
+Each 10-week, full-time internship carries a stipend of $4000.
+A housing supplement of $1000 may be possible according to demonstrated need.
+Students may apply for more than one internship, but should indicate their first choice.
+Completed applications will be due Friday, March 1st at noon.

 Editorial Internship at Slate.

 Slate is the nation's leading electronic magazine, featuring articles concerning political, cultural, legal, and social issues on a daily basis.
 In Slate’s Washington D.C. office, the intern’s responsibilities will include: research and fact checking, with writing opportunities available, depending on demonstrated skills.
 Applicants should be confident self-starters, prepared to work in a dynamic, fast-moving environment.
 Open to current juniors and seniors.